Brunswick: The Suburb Roast — Every Hot Take, No Apologies

 The Food Scene: Genuinely Elite

-The Rent Situation (It’s Bad)
+The Rent Situation

-The median house rent in Brunswick has officially entered the “who can actually afford this?” zone.
+The median house rent in Brunswick has entered the “who can actually afford this?” zone.
 One-bedroom apartments that were $350 a week five years ago are now pushing $500+, and studio flats with a kitchenette the size of a filing cabinet are going for prices that would make a Port Melbourne agent blush.

-The Culture Wars: North vs. South
+The Culture Wars: North vs South

 The Bike Lane Situation

+Brunswick is a cycling suburb, and if you do not own a bike, you are legally required to feel guilty about it.
 Every Brunswegian has a bike.
-It’s either a vintage racer they found at a markets, a $3,000 commuter bike they justify by saying “it replaces my car,” or a fixie with no brakes that they ride through red lights while looking judgemental.
-The bike is not transport in Brunswick.
-It’s a statement.
-The statement is: “I am better than you and also more environmentally conscious, and these two things are the same thing.”
+It is either a vintage racer they found at a market, a $3,000 commuter bike they justify by saying “it replaces my car,” or a fixie with no brakes that they ride through red lights while looking judgemental.

 Why We Love It (Despite Everything)